Rahul0-Kumar/E-library-Management/README.md

 # E-library-Management
-Using .Net Farmwork and SQL  sever work Database
+Using .Net Farmework and SQL  sever work Database

 ## Features